HVAC/R is not like other assets you have to manage...

 *Excerpts from "When U.S. air force discovered the flaw of averages" originally published by Todd Rose in The Toronto Star*

 In the late 1940s, the United States Air Force had a serious problem: its pilots could not keep control of their planes.

 “It was a difficult time to be flying,” one retired airman told me.
 “You never knew if you were going to end up in the dirt.”
 At its worst point, 17 pilots crashed in a single day.

 So the Air Force hired a young guy named Daniels to look over the problem so they could figure out how to get pilots to control their planes.
 He chose 10 basic physical dimensions to measure in order to adequately size the cockpits:

 Before he crunched his numbers, the consensus among his fellow air force researchers was that the vast majority of pilots would be within the average range on most dimensions.

 Out of 4,063 pilots, not a single airman fit within the average range on all 10 dimensions.
 One pilot might have a longer-than-average arm length, but a shorter-than-average leg length.
 Another pilot might have a big chest but small hips.

 So welcome to the wonderful world of Tier 1 assets!
 You are the newest member of a long line of asset identifiers that goes back decades.

 Achieving a compliant workspace will change over time as regulations spread throughout all aspects of equipment, materials and service.
-But requirements will demand that equipment owner owners balance performance, costs and skills.
+But requirements will demand that equipment owners balance performance, costs and skills.
 Trakref unifies the standards at three crossroads and performs as a hybrid CMMS, EAM and EMS.
 That is all that's needed to accomplish the challenges faced by owners and managers of HVAC/R equipment.